2024 Azad Kashmir protests: 14 May

-After Protests
+After the protests

 In November 2024, six months after initial protests, the AJK government promulgated the 'Peaceful Assembly and Public Order Ordinance 2024', with divisional commissioner of Muzaffarabad saying "[u]nder this ordinance, any gathering or assembly in AJK requires a written application for permission to be submitted to the district magistrate at least seven days in advance."
 In designated areas.
 Two writ petitions against the ordinance were dismissed by a bench of the Azad Kashmir High Court.
 The ordinance resulted in protests, the arrest of four and rallies in Rawalkot's Supply Baazar.
 On November 22, Dawn reported 30 people including eight policemen were injured in protests led by local factions of Jammu Kashmir Liberation Front (JKLF), National Awami Party (NAP), and National Students Federation (NSF).